WPCJATH/MonopolyGP-10/README.md

 # GP-10 Monopoly
 ## Introduction
-The implementation of group project in course COMP3211 Software Engineering (21/22 sem 1) of The Hong Kong Polytechnic University from group 10.
+The implementation of a group project in course COMP3211 Software Engineering (21/22 sem 1) of The Hong Kong Polytechnic University from group 10.

 This is a Command-Line based simple Monopoly game running on OS X or Linux terminal.
 The game uses a custom GUI-like